FinnishCancerRegistry/vbscript/README.md

 # vbscript

-Enables easy and safe calling of vbscript files from R.
+Enables easy calling of vbscript files from R.
 This package can be used to automatically interact with GUIs in Windows when there is no other choice.